SarahBass/downloadFitbitClock/README.md

 > ## Step 4.
 How to uninstall the watch
 >
-> go back to your app.
+> Go back to your app.
 >
 > Go to your Fitbit Versa 3 watch, click gallery.
 >